runpod/docs/docs/serverless/endpoints/endpoint-configurations.md

 #### Idle timeout

-The amount of time workers keep running without an active request (you are charged for active and idle workers at the same rate).
-An idle timeout of at least 5 seconds is recommended to minimize cold starts.
-Longer timeouts reduce cold starts for intermittent traffic but increase costs.
+The amount of time that a worker continues running after completing a request.
+You’re still charged for this time, even if the worker isn’t actively processing any requests.

-Default: 5 seconds
+By default, the idle timeout is set to 5 seconds to help avoid frequent start/stop cycles and reduce the likelihood of cold starts.
+Setting a longer idle timeout can help minimize cold starts for intermittent traffic, but it may also increase your costs

 #### Execution timeout